AdaGold/swap-meet/README.md

 ## Project Directions

-This project is designed such that one could puzzle together how to implement this project without many directions.Being able to use tests to drive project completion is a skill that needs to be developed; programmers often take years to develop this skill competently.
+This project is designed such that one could puzzle together how to implement this project without many directions.
+Some teams and organizations like using a test-driven approach where the tests are written before the code, but in any case reading and understanding the purpose of a test can be an important skill to develop.

 When our test failures leave us confused and stuck, let's use the detailed project requirements below.